-Hong Kong is located in the South China Sea 100 miles south east of Guangzhou (formerly known as Canton).
+Hong Kong is located in the South China Sea 100 miles south east of Guanzhou (formerly known as Canton).
+The total land area is 1,064 sq km with the main island covering 76 sq km and Kowloon and the New Territories the remainder.
 As of the 1st July 1997 under the Sino-British Agreement of December 1984 Hong Kong became a Special Administrative Region (HKSAR) of the People's Republic of China.
 The Basic Law, which is the Constitution of the HKSAR, is intended to maintain the HKSAR and the PRC as separate governmental, legal and economic systems.
-This is known as the "One Country, Two Systems" concept.
+This is known as the "One Country, two Systems" concept.
 Hong Kong is governed by a Chief Executive and a Provisional Legislature.
-The Chief Executive is voted in by an electoral college and endorsed by the Preparatory Committee, the latter also approving candidates for the Provisional Legislature.
+The Chief Executive is voted in by an electoral college and endorsed by the Preparatory Committee the latter also approving candidates for the Provisional Legislature.
 One of the major tasks of the Provisional Legislature is the devising of the electoral system for future elections to the first Legislative Council.

 The legal system of Hong Kong is English Common Law supplemented by locally enacted Ordinances.
-Under the Basic Law the UK court system and UK law, except that a local Court of Final Appeal has replaced the Privy Council in London, are guaranteed to remain in place for 50 years unless the matter in question involves a threat to PRC national security.
+Under the Basic Law the U.K. court system and U.K. law, except that a local Court of Final Appeal will replace the Privy Council in London, are guaranteed to remain in place for 50 years unless the matter in question involves a threat to PRC national security.
 There is now a bilingual legal system with Ordinances being translated into Chinese but English will continue to prevail.
 There are an excellent range of professional services available as Hong Kong serves as the major business centre for the whole of the Far East.
-This is unlikely to change in the foreseeable future.

 The local currency is the Hong Kong Dollar which is freely interchangeable but has a pegged exchange rate against the US Dollar.
 There are no exchange controls.